-INDEX: 1: Local Species 2: Tips for trekking or camping 3: Beavers 4: Coywolfes 5: Coyotes 6: Wolfes 7: What’s Putting Bats At Risk?
-8: Identifying nocturnal nature sounds 9: Carla’s research (mink, red fox, bears, loons, ground hog) 10: HINTERLAND WHO’S WHO?
+INDEX: 1: Local Species Tracks 2: Tips for trekking or camping 3: Beavers 4: Coywolfes 5: Coyotes 6: Wolfes 7: Bats 8: Identifying nocturnal nature sounds 9: Carla’s List (mink, red fox, bears, loons, ground hog) 10: HINTERLAND WHO’S WHO?

-PLEASE NO NOT FEED THE DEER DURING WINTERTIME!
+PLEASE NO NOT FEED THE DEERS DURING WINTERTIME!

-Feeding deers with carrots, apple etc. will eventually damage their health (their guts don’t digest human food like us), alters their feeding habits and exposes them to predators and other dangers.
+Feeding deer with carrots, apple etc. will eventually damage their health (their guts don’t digest human food like us), alters their feeding habits and exposes them to predators and other dangers.